 About the Site and the Government Safety Review

-'Supportadventure' is endorsed by central government, but derived from the hundreds of operators who shared their experience during its development.
-TIA led this project, with the support of Outdoors NZ, and took responsibility for gathering, sorting and presenting the resulting guidance material via the 'supportadventure' website.
+'Supportadventure' is endorsed and funded by central government, but derived from the hundreds of operators who shared their experience during its development.
+Tourism Industry Aotearoa (TIA) led this project, with the support of Outdoors NZ (which is now integrated into NZRA), and took responsibility for gathering, sorting and presenting the resulting guidance material via the 'supportadventure' website.

-Twenty-four workshops, over 300 operators and a range of national organisations drove the topics and content which you now see, but this represents a beginning, not an end.
+Twenty-four workshops, over 300 operators and a range of national organisations drove the topics and safety management system guidance which you now see, but this represents a beginning, not an end.
 Safety management is increasingly acknowledged as an art not a science, as a result the guidance on this site must be continually assessed in light of new thinking and learnings – your ongoing advice and support for this process will be critical.

 How you use the guidance will depend on the stage, scale and complexity of your operation, but we sincerely hope it prompts you to challenge the status quo and perhaps find ways to strengthen your own safety management.

 The site's content managment and development is governed by a set of principles.
 These principles were developed with public consultation and trialled for a six month period before being adopted in April 2014.